-For a tutorial on using the business data bases watch Ace the Job Search by Using University of Minnesota Libraries.
+For a tutorial on using the business databases watch Ace the Job Search by Using the University of Minnesota Libraries.

 Resume or Curriculum Vitae

-RAP staff will also help you update your resume or curriculum vitae and in the writing of effective cover letters.
+RAP staff will also help you update your resume or curriculum vitae and write cover letters.